 Compared to the rest of the Nashville market, the Downtown Nashville submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 16 listings have been posted online, which means listings might be going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 25% of the listings in the Downtown Nashville are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 16 listings have come on the market, which means leases are probably going fast.
+You'll want to be prepared to make an offer immediately.
+About 231% of the office spaces in the Downtown Nashville are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 8,090 sqft, there are still 0 spaces below 2,000 sqft.
-Most buildings in this market are close to 6 stories.
-Most buildings in this area were built in 1969 and are Class B.
+Even though the median size is 5,950 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this region are approximately 6 stories.
+Most buildings in this market were built in 1972 and are Class A.

-This market is fairly equally mixed residential and commercial.
-Wholesale trade is the dominant industry in this market.
-Most of the folk of Downtown Nashville work from home.
+This area is fairly equally mixed residential and commercial.
+Wholesale trade is the dominant industry in this region.
+Most of the residents of Downtown Nashville work from home.
 Commuting around 30 minutes a day is the norm for those who opt to reside in this part of town.